ANVS ALERT - Labaton Sucharow Announces the Filing of a Securities Class Action Against Annovis Bio, Inc.; Investors Encouraged to Contact the Firm Before October 18

 - Oops!Something went wrong.Please try again later.

-NEW YORK, NY / ACCESSWIRE / August 23, 2021 / Labaton Sucharow, a nationally ranked and award-winning shareholder rights law firm, announces that a class action lawsuit has been filed on behalf of investors in Annovis Bio, Inc. ('Annovis' or the 'Company') (NYSE American:ANVS) who purchased securities between May 21, 2021, and July 28, 2021, inclusive (the 'Class Period').
+NEW YORK, NY / ACCESSWIRE / August 24, 2021 / Labaton Sucharow, a nationally ranked and award-winning shareholder rights law firm, announces that a class action lawsuit has been filed on behalf of investors in Annovis Bio, Inc. ('Annovis' or the 'Company') (NYSE:ANVS) who purchased securities between May 21, 2021, and July 28, 2021, inclusive (the 'Class Period').
 Annovis investors have until October 18, 2021, to file a lead plaintiff motion.

 On July 28, 2021, after the market closed, Annovis reported clinical trial data for its Alzheimer's and Parkinson's disease drug Posiphen that failed to show statistical significance in treating patients relative to the placebo.
 Following this news, Annovis' stock price declined $65.94 per share, over 60%.